 Jewelry Tips & Tricks

 Routine inspections and cleanings help assure that your jewelry is in good condition.
-During an inspection, your jeweler looks for broken or worn prongs, weak clasps, or other damage before you lose a diamond, break a strand of pearls, or damage a watch.
+During an inspection, your jeweler looks for broken or worn prongs, weak clasps, worn connections, or other damage before you loose a diamond, break a strand of pearls, or ruin a watch.

-If you bring along your most recent insurance evaluation/appraisal, we can review the values as well.
-You will leave with jewelry that shines like new and have peace of mind knowing your jewelry is in good repair and properly valued.
+If you bring along your most recent insurance evaluation/appraisal, we can review the values.
+You will leave with jewelry that shines like new and have peace of mind knowing “Dr. Rob” says your jewelry is in good repair.

 How to Care for your Jewelry in the Summer

 - No chlorine or salt water!
 Remove all jewelry before going into a hot tub or swimming pool or salt water.
 Chlorine or salt water can damage and discolor metals such as gold and platinum and can slowly erode the finish and polish of gemstones.